-The District is under contract to sell its hospital building.
-The sale is anticipated to close in December 2016 for a price of \$13.3 million, following completion of a due diligence period.
+The District was under contract to sell its hospital building.
+The sale was anticipated to close in December 2016 for a price of \$13.3 million, following completion of a due diligence period; however, the sale did not occur, precipitating the District's bankruptcy filing.
 The District has moved its offices into separate rented space in Pinole, 2200 San Pablo Avenue, Suite 201.